Leveraging Latent Features for Local Explanations: User Study

-After answering the first question, another image, titled ``Explanation 2", is displayed under the first explanation, again with a short blurb about what the explanation exhibits.
+After answering the first question, another image, titled ``Explanation 2", is displayed under the first explanation, again with a short blurb about the explanation result.
 If the first explanation was LIME, the second explanation would be CEM-MAF or Grad-CAM.
 The question posed next to this explanation is ``How much does adding the second explanation to the first improve your understanding of what features the system used to recognize a young male who is smiling?"
 There are five possible responses ranging from ``None" to ``Completes my understanding."
-In a second survey, we ask the same questions for four methods, where we separate CEM-MAF and pose the pertinent positive and pertinent negative as two different explanations.
-A screenshot of a single trial can be found at the end of the Supplement.
+In a second survey, we ask the same questions for four methods, where we separate CEM-MAF and pose the PP and PN as two different explanations.\eat{ A screenshot of a single trial can be found at the end of the Supplement.}

-Each user in the study is required to spend at least 30 seconds reading a page of instructions that gives examples of the three (or four) possible explanations and explains what will be asked during the survey.
-Then each user proceeds through 24 trials as described above.
+Each user in the study is required to spend 30 seconds reading instructions that gives examples before proceeding through 24 trials as described above.
 Each of the three methods is assigned to both explanations 1 and 2 such that a user sees each of the six permutations four times (the second survey with four explanations has twelve permutations that are each seen twice).
 Each trial draws a random image from a batch of 76 images for which we have ran all methods.
 As LIME requires tuning, we restrict LIME to use the same number of superpixels as used in the pertinent positives for an apples-to-apples comparison.
 Regarding demographics, we attempt to run the survey over a population that is more likely to use the methods of this paper by restricting job function of participants to Information Technology.
-Each survey was taken by 100 different participants (200 total), 157 males vs 40 females (remaining declined), with 81 people aged 30-39 (full age table in Supplement).
+Each survey was taken by 100 participants (200 total).